iamdtang/backbone-data/apidocs.md

 API Documentation
 =================

-Until I get full documentation up, see the test files for examples.

 ### DS.defineResource(resourceDefinition)

 Create a resource by specifying a Backbone model, collection, a unique name, and the property name that uniquely identifies the models for this resource type (the primary key).
 Creating a resource is the first step to storing your data in the store.